bvavra/MIDI_Accordion/midi-playback.md

 Once all of the software is installed, perform the following steps to hook everything up:

-# Upload your Circuit code to the Arduino (requires the Arduino MIDI Library).
+1. Upload your Circuit code to the Arduino (requires the Arduino MIDI Library).
-# Start your Virtual MIDI port.
+2. Start your Virtual MIDI port.
-# Open your Serial-to-MIDI program:
+3. Open your Serial-to-MIDI program:
  - Select your Arduino port as the Serial port
  - Select the virtual MIDI port you created in Step 2 as MIDI Out
-  - At this point, if done correctly, you should see MIDI data going through. <insert image of hairless MIDI here>
+  - At this point, if done correctly, you should see MIDI data going through. /*insert image of hairless MIDI here*/
-# On your MIDI controller program, create a MIDI connection to the virtual MIDI port.
-This step greatly depends on your program; here's how to do it in Reason and VMPK: <insert images of reason and vmpk here>
+4. On your MIDI controller program, create a MIDI connection to the virtual MIDI port.
+This step greatly depends on your program; here's how to do it in Reason and VMPK: /*insert images of reason and vmpk here*/

 And that's it - if done correctly, any MIDI messages being sent from the Arduino should now be playing back on your computer.